ethanwhite/moore-ddd/supplement.md

 to predict the future state of ecological systems.

-# Advancing Data Science Methodologies and Human Capital
+# Advancing Data Science Methodologies and Building Human Capital

-*How will you advance data science methodologies, such as statistics, machine learning, automated inference, etc., to achieve this goal?
-We are particularly interested in the ways that the data science methodologies that you propose to develop can be applied to other fields beyond the one you focus on and shared.
-Please discuss these plans.
-What work products do you plan to make open source?*

-The primary limit to the progress of data science is human capital.
 There is too much data and too many important problems to be addressed by the small number of individuals with the combination of computational and analytical skills to work with large amounts of heterogeneous data.
 Addressing this issue requires us to both bring the data to the researchers by developing improved tools for the acquisition, assembly, and analysis of data, and bring the researchers to the data, by providing training in computational, statistical and other data science methodologies.
-Over the last 5 years I have been actively involved in building these bridges between researchers and data as part of an NSF CAREER award and I plan to significantly expand these efforts as part of this proposal by:

-1. Developing methodologies for working with the variety dimension of big data by a) building software that automates the acquisition and assembly of large numbers of heterogeneous data sources; and b) developing hierarchical modeling approaches for combining small *n* high variety data with large *n* high volume data to address problems that cannot be answered using either alone.
-2. Developing approaches for modeling complex high-dimensional data and making them openly available in robustly developed software that is easy to understand and use.
-3. Training scientists in data science skills, and doing so in collaborative ways that influence science broadly.
+Over the last 5 years I have been actively involved in building these bridges between researchers and data as part of an NSF CAREER award and I plan to significantly expand these efforts as part of this proposal by: 1) Developing methodologies for working with the variety dimension of big data by building software that automates the acquisition and assembly of large numbers of heterogeneous data sources; 2) Developing approaches for modeling complex high-dimensional data and making them openly available in robustly developed, easy to use, software; and 3) Training scientists in data science skills, and doing so in collaborative ways that influence science broadly.
 In combination, these efforts will allow scientists to spend more time focusing on doing science and less time wrestling with data, and make it easier for a broader array of scientists to engage in data-intensive approaches.

-### Methodologies for combining heterogeneous datasets
+### Methodologies for automatically combining heterogeneous datasets

 Combining heterogeneous data from disparate sources and formats to answer fundamental questions is a core aspect of many areas of data science, and one that is particular prevalent in my research.
-Typically this involves isolated investigators developing custom one-off scripts to download load, cleanup, and restructure individual datasets, followed by additional custom scripts for combining datasets together.
+Typically this involves isolated investigators developing custom scripts to download load, cleanup, and restructure individual datasets, followed by more custom scripts for combining datasets.
 This is error prone, time consuming, and does not allow scientists to benefit from each others knowledge and effort.
 We can do better.
 By building tools to automatically handle the data side of data science we can remove impediments to data intensive approaches and allow scientists to focus on doing science.

 My lab has developed a platform for acquiring, cleaning up, and restructuring heterogeneous data sources, and developed a community who are adding and improving datasets
 ([Morris & White 2013](http://doi.org/doi:10.1371/journal.pone.0065848)).
 We are
 expanding the platform to non-ecological data and plan to add additional provenance and data cleaning functionality.
 The next step is to tackle the